E-commerce 101: an essential guide to the sector

-If you’re just about to begin your e-commerce journey a more simple interface would be ideal for you.
+If you’re just about to begin your e-commerce journey a simpler interface would be ideal for you.
 Having limited design choices might sound negative, but it’ll actually allow you to focus on the important tasks that come with adapting your products or services to suit being sold online.

-On the other hand, if you’ve already started selling online or you have a bit more experience in web design, then a more complex plugin integration could be a great option as it’ll allow you to tailor the interface to match your brand and style.
+On the other hand, if you’ve already started selling online or you have a bit more experience in web design, then more complex plugins could be perfect, as they allow you to tailor the interface to match your brand and style.

 Especially if you’re just starting out in the e-commerce world with your first online store, it’s crucial that you choose an e-commerce option that gives you good support should you have questions.